adnanh/webscrot/README.md

 # webscrot
 Simple tool that concurrently launches given amount of browser instances on virtual displays, sleeps for specified time and takes a screenshot of the browser (page) until all URLs are exhausted.

-Input file is a simple JSON array of strings (URLs) `["http://github.com/adnanh/webscrot", "http://news.ycombinator.com"]`
+Input file should contain one URL per line, or a JSON array of strings (URLs) if used with `-json` flag.

+To have webscrot read from stdin use `-file -`

 # How to get it
 Make sure you've set up your `GOPATH` environment variable properly and then run
 ```
 go get github.com/adnanh/webscrot
 ```

 # Command line flags
 ```
+-json
+    parse input file as JSON array of strings
-  -workers int
+-delay int
-      number of concurrent workers (default 1)
+    number of milliseconds to wait before taking a screenshot (default 5000)
+-display-number-offset int
+    number to offset display number for (default 99)
+-file string
+    path to the input file, use - for stdin (default "-")
+-filename-extension string
+    filename extension to use for ImageMagick import command (default "png")
-  -fileprefix string
+-filename-prefix string
-    	string to prefix the output filename
+    string to prefix the output filename with
-  -filesuffix string
+-filename-suffix string
-    	string to suffix the output filename
+    string to suffix the output filename with
 -width int
     screen width (default 1024)
 -height int
     screen height (default 768)
-  -outputpath string
+-output-path string
     path where the screenshots should be saved (default "./")
-  -timeout int
-    	number of milliseconds to wait before taking a screenshot (default 5000)
-  -urlfile string
+-url-prefix string
-    	path to the JSON file containg an array of urls (default "url.json")
+    string to prefix the input urls with
-  -urlprefix string
+-url-suffix string
-    	string to prefix the urls from JSON file
+    string to sufix the input urls with
+-workers int
+    number of concurrent workers (default 1)

 ```

 # Requirements